-Children spend upwards of 30 hours per week at school and scheduling time for recess is crucial to ensuring that children can get their daily dose of play.
-Play during recess contributes to children’s physical activity levels, giving them a break from academic work and offers a chance to improve their social skills.4 Despite these benefits, an increasing emphasis on academic achievement has resulted in more time spent in the classroom thereby relegating recess to an afterthought in many jurisdictions.6 This is troubling as eliminating recess can have the opposite effect.7 Time spent during recess has been found to improve grades and standardized test scores, as well as indicators of cognitive skills (i.e. attention, concentration, and memory), and academic behaviours such as attention and the ability to remain on task.8 Even 15 minutes of recess a day can contribute to better classroom behaviour9 and empathy for peers.10 Interviews with elementary school children reveal that physical education classes do not provide children with the opportunity to organize their own games and choose peer groups.1 Recess provides one of the few forums for children to interact with their peers on their own terms11 as classroom instruction is often focused on individual learning and free play after school is diminishing.
+Children spend upwards of 30 hours per week at school and scheduling time for recess is crucial to ensuring that children can be physically active and play.
+Play during recess contributes to children’s physical activity levels, giving them a break from academic work and offers a chance to improve their social skills.4 Despite these benefits, an increasing emphasis on academic achievement has resulted in more time spent in the classroom thereby relegating recess to an afterthought in many jurisdictions.6 This development is troubling as eliminating recess can negatively affect children’s attention in the classroom.7 Time spent during recess has been found to improve grades and standardized test scores, as well as indicators of cognitive skills (i.e. attention, concentration, and memory), and academic behaviours such as attention and the ability to remain on task.8 Even 15 minutes of recess a day can contribute to better classroom behaviour9 and empathy for peers.10 Interviews with elementary school children reveal that physical education classes do not provide children with the opportunity to organize their own games and choose peer groups.1 Recess provides one of the few forums for children to interact with their peers on their own terms11 as classroom instruction is often focused on individual learning and free play after school is diminishing.

-In Canada, over 80% of schools have one or more active school policies, including recess.12 However, school yard bans on hard balls14 and rules outlawing any physical contact,14 including games like tag, show that we are not immune to policies limiting opportunities for free play.
+In Canada, over 80% of schools have one or more active school policies, including recess.13 However, school yard bans on hard balls14 and rules limiting any physical contact,15 including games like tag, show that we are not immune to policies limiting opportunities for free play.

-Cold temperatures are known to deter children’s outdoor play15 and making sure that children are adequately dressed for frigid temperatures complicates the issue.
-Environment Canada advises that wind chill temperatures of -28°C to -39°C pose a high risk of frostbite and hypothermia, and exposed skin can freeze in 10 to 30 minutes.16 This concern is reflected in school board policies which prevent children from playing outdoors to avoid the potential harms of exposure to inclement weather.
-Many school boards in Ontario recommend shortening recess or keeping children indoors altogether if temperatures drop below -20°C to -28°C.17,18,19 Similar policies are in place in other parts of the country such as Saskatoon20 and Winnipeg21 which keeps children inside at -27°C and -28°C, respectively.
-In Newfoundland and Labrador, recess takes place outside unless the wind chill goes below -45°C to -55°C, depending on the age of the students,23 however access to recess varies from school to school.
-While there is limited empirical evidence regarding seasonality and the impact on outdoor play during recess, children are known to be less active during the winter months and in inclement weather.23
+Cold temperatures are known to deter children’s outdoor play16 and making sure that children are adequately dressed for frigid temperatures complicates the issue.
+Environment Canada advises that wind chill temperatures of -28°C to -39°C pose a high risk of frostbite and hypothermia, and exposed skin can freeze in 10 to 30 minutes.17 This concern is reflected in school board policies which prevent children from playing outdoors to avoid the potential harms of exposure to inclement weather.
+Many school boards in Ontario recommend shortening recess or keeping children indoors altogether if temperatures drop below -20°C to -28°C.18-20 Similar policies are in place in other parts of the country such as Saskatoon21 and Winnipeg22 which keeps children inside at -27°C and -28°C, respectively.
+In Newfoundland and Labrador, children can stay home from school when the temperatures goes below -45°C to -55°C, depending on the age of the students,23 however access to recess varies from school to school.
+While there is limited empirical evidence regarding seasonality and the impact on outdoor play during recess, children are known to be less active during the winter months and in inclement weather.24

 Playground Equipment and Loose Parts